 If you plan to hike and take images during normal daylight hours, you won't need a tripod.
 The bright white dunes and sky will force your camera to use a high shutter speed, which should negate any camera shake when shooting handheld.
 A tripod is only necessary if you intend to shoot long exposures or in dim light at golden hour and blue hour.

 Speaking of long exposures, consider packing a high density, solid neutral density filter.
-Six stops or higher will slow the camera shutter and add a touch of blur / motion to clouds in the sky for a more dramatic look.
+Six stops or higher will slow the camera shutter and add dramatic blur, motion and energy to the sky.

 Also know that when the sun goes down, the dunes gets dark.
 Very dark.
-If you plan on shooting through blue hour (which you absolutely should do!), bring a head lamp to help illuminate your return hike.
+If you plan to shoot through blue hour (which you absolutely should do!), bring a strong LED head lamp to illuminate your return hike.

 When to photograph the dunes

-The absolute best time to photograph White Sands begins two hours before sunset.
-The sun is lower in the sky, just above the San Andreas mountains, which gives the dunes more shape and dimension.
-This is especially true when looking to the north and south (they will appear completely flat when looking east).
+In my experience, the absolute best time to photograph White Sands begins two hours before sunset.
+The sun is then lower in the sky, just above the San Andreas mountains, which gives the dunes more shape and dimension when looking to the north and south (they will likely appear flat to the east and west).

-But best of all, the color and tonality at this time is incredible.
-The white gypsum crystals reflect the color of the atmosphere, resulting in a variety of hues from soft orange at golden hour to magnificent magentas and pinks to deep, rich blue at blue hour.
-The intensities of those colors may change from day to day, but the dunes are always at their most beautiful during this time.
+But best of all, the colors produced at this time are incredible.
+Atmospheric color bounces off the white gypsum, resulting in a variety of hues from soft orange at golden hour to magnificent magentas and pinks to deep, rich blue at blue hour.
+The intensity of color may change from day to day, but I think the dunes are always at their most beautiful during this time.

-When photographing the dunes at sunset, remember that the best color and light may be looking north, south, or even directly behind you!
+When shooting at sunset, remember that the best color and light may be directly behind you!
 Keep a watchful eye on the environment at all times for best results.
-Also remember that (as mentioned earlier) it takes time to hike through sand, so it's easy to miss the best light when moving around.
+Also remember (as mentioned earlier) it takes time to hike through sand, so it's easy to miss the best light when moving around.
 My recommendation is finding a composition you're happy with by golden hour, then sticking with it for the best possible light.

 Finally, once the sun drops behind the San Andreas mountains, you may be tempted to start packing your bags.
-I highly recommend waiting a little longer, for there could be a final explosion of brilliant color just before the cool tones of blue hour set in.
-Again, pack a head lamp so you can stay as long as possible.
+I highly recommend waiting a little longer, for there might be a final explosion of brilliant color just before the cool tones of blue hour set in.
+Again, pack a head lamp so you can stay in the dune field as long as possible.